Applications for this grant are closed.

-The Colorado Tourism Office (CTO) Tourism Recovery Marketing Grant, funded through an EDA American Rescue Plan Travel, Tourism, and Outdoor Recreation State Grant, provides funding to eligible applicants to support the economic recovery of the travel and tourism industry in Colorado through the execution of tourism marketing and promotional campaigns.
+The Colorado Tourism Office (CTO) Tourism Recovery Marketing Grant was made possible through the Economic Development Administration (EDA) as a part of the American Rescue Plan Act.
+The grant provided funding to eligible applicants to support the economic recovery of the travel and tourism industry in Colorado through the execution of tourism marketing and promotional campaigns.

 Program Goals: